Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Introduction

 There remains significant uncertainty in the precise timing and morphology of \ion{He}{2} reionization, however, because several key inputs are poorly constrained or have not been adequately modeled.
-These include (1) the duty cycle, spectral energy distribution, and opening angles of quasars; (2) the number density of faint quasars at $z_\mathrm{em}>3$; (3) the incidence and distribution of absorbers that self-shield to 54\,eV photons; and (4) the possible contribution from more exotic sources such as thermal emission from shocked gas in galaxy halos \citep{miniati04}, X-ray emission from stellar binaries \citep{power09} or accretion onto black holes in the first galaxies \citep{ricotti04}, or \ion{He}{2}-ionizing emission from $z_\mathrm{em}\sim 3$ galaxies \citep{furlanetto08}.
-Uncertainties in these areas of the $z\ga 3$ universe lead to significant differences in the \ion{He}{2} reionization and its impact on the $z\la 3$ IGM.
-In contrast to \ion{H}{1} in the $z\ga 6$ universe, however, it is possible to independently constrain several of these unknowns obsevationally.
+These include (1) the duty cycle, spectral energy distribution, and opening angles of quasars; (2) the number density of faint quasars at $z_\mathrm{em}>3$ (e.g.\ \citealt{glikman11} and \citealt{giallongo15} vs.\ \citealt{masters12}); (3) the incidence and distribution of absorbers that self-shield to 54\,eV photons; and (4) the possible contribution from more exotic sources such as thermal emission from shocked gas in galaxy halos \citep{miniati04}, X-ray emission from stellar binaries or massive black holes \citep[e.g.][]{venkatesan01,ricotti04,power09,mcquinn12}, or \ion{He}{2}-ionizing emission from $z_\mathrm{em}\sim 3$ galaxies \citep{furlanetto08}.
+Uncertainties in these areas of the $z\ga 3$ Universe lead to significant differences in the \ion{He}{2} reionization and its impact on the $z\la 3$ IGM.
+In contrast to \ion{H}{1} in the $z\ga 6$ Universe, however, it is possible to independently constrain several of these unknowns observationally.
 In particular, one can (1) characterize the properties of $z_\mathrm{em}\sim 3$ quasars, and (2) probe the density field of the $z\sim 3$ IGM with spectroscopy of the optically thin \ion{H}{1} Ly$\alpha$ forest.